tychen5/AppReviewAnalysis/README.md

 - `alpha`: The optimal alpha value for the chosen algorithm (only applicable for LDA).
 - `beta`: The optimal beta value for the chosen algorithm (only applicable for LDA).

+The script will prompt you to input the network setup, and it will then perform topic inference based on the input data.
+The inferred topics will be displayed in a user-friendly format.

 ### Example
+Suppose you have a network setup consisting of several documents, and you want to infer the topics present in these documents.
+You can input the network setup when prompted by the script, and the script will then analyze the data and display the inferred topics.

 ```python
 documents = [